timprepscius/mailiverse-v2/README.md

 Build and deploy:

-Requirements: ----
+Requirements:
- * "Ant"
-The automated build uses Ant.
+ * Ant: The automated build uses Ant.

  * The setup assumes that you have public/privatekey ssh access to the root account of the target computer.
 There is a script "get_rsa_pub" which will copy your public key for the setup scripts to use.